Smart Home & IoT Beginner’s Guide (2025): Matter, Thread, Zigbee, Z-Wave, Security & Reliable Automations

 Should I buy Matter devices only?

-Matter is a strong signal for future compatibility, but you can mix devices.
-Prioritize reliability, good vendor support, and the protocol that fits the device type.
+Matter is a good signal for future interoperability, but you can mix devices.
+Prioritize reliability, vendor support, and the protocol that fits the device type.
+Matter is a compatibility layer, not a guarantee of identical features everywhere.

 What is the best protocol for sensors?